Description

 Using this definition on our asset we see for example:

-• Looking at the average days under water of 316 days in the last 5 years of Invesco MSCI Global Timber ETF, we see it is relatively higher, thus worse in comparison to the benchmark SPY (123 days)
+• The average days under water over 5 years of Invesco MSCI Global Timber ETF is 351 days, which is higher, thus worse compared to the benchmark SPY (123 days) in the same period.

 Performance (YTD)